Lab 12: Network Socket Programming with Python

 The output should be similar to: Python 3.2.3

-Using your favorite text editor, create a file (hello.py) with the usual "Hello World" starter code:
+Using your favorite text editor, create a file (goodbye.py) with the not-so-usual "Goodbye World" code (since this is the last lab of the course):

 Mark the file as "executable" so you can run it as a program: